MLA list of works cited

-The main titles of printed material and web pages are italicised.
+The main titles (e.g. the book, newspaper, website or page, journal, image title) of printed material and web pages are italicised.

-Sometimes a reference will have two titles: the name of an article or entry, and the name of the container, or the whole, larger work in which the source is located.
+Sometimes a reference will have two titles: the name of an article or entry (the source), and the name of the container, or the whole, larger work in which the source is located.
 For example, journals (the container) have a name, but each individual article also has a title.
 Anthologies have both a book title (the container) and a chapter title.
-In these cases, the container title is italicised, but the section (article or chapter) title is put in quotation marks (" "):
+In these cases, the container title is italicised, but the source itself, or section, (e.g. the article or chapter) title is put in quotation marks (" ").
+Note the full stops after the author, the source title and the container title.
+All the other elements are separated by commas:

 Pere, Vernice Wineera.
 "Song from Kapiti."
 Lake, Mountain, Tree: An Anthology of Writing on New Zealand Nature and Landscape.
-Edited by Philip Temple, Godwit, 1998, 220-221.
+Edited by Philip Temple, Godwit, 1998, pp. 220-221.

 Salih, Sara.
 "Filling up the Space Between Mankind and Ape: Racism, Speciesism and the Androphilic Ape."
 Ariel 38.1, 2007, pp. 95-111.